Lowympact/lowympact/README.md

 > https://github.com/Lowympact/lowympact-back

-Installation process is quite simple : run `clone` and `npm install` into repository's folder.
+Installation process is quite simple : run `git clone` and `npm install` into repository's folder.
 Use `npm start` to start development server at `http://localhost:8080/`.

 Swagger exposition is available at `http://localhost:8080/api-docs/`

 ### BLOCKCHAIN